Austin A. King: In Congress

 King was successful in his second attempt to serve in Congress, like his grandfather Sevier before him.
-On November 4, 1862, running as a Unionist, he defeated three other candidates—Peace Democrat James H. Birch, independent Democrat Edward D. Sanuel, and Unionist Henry B. Bouton—with 45 percent of the vote.
+On November 4, 1862, running as a Democrat, he defeated three other candidates—Peace Democrat James H. Birch, Conservative Democrat Edward M. Samuel, and Emancipationist Henry B. Bouton.
 King served as the Missouri 6th Congressional District Representative from March 4, 1863, to March 3, 1865.
 Among the important legislation during his term was the Coinage Act of 1864, establishment of the Freedmen's Bureau, and passage of the Thirteenth Amendment to the United States Constitution.
 King very much wanted to be reelected for a second term in 1864; however, he was soundly defeated, coming in a distant third to Republican Robert T. Van Horn and fellow Democrat Elijah Hise Norton.

 After his election loss, King returned to Missouri and continued his law practice for the few remaining years of his life.
 King died on April 22, 1870, in St. Louis, Missouri.
 He was buried in the city cemetery in Richmond, Ray County, Missouri.